-While only a part of the Pittsburgh Christmas scene since 1999, the creche has already become a beloved tradition.
+While part of the Pittsburgh Christmas scene only since 1999, the creche has already become a beloved tradition.
 Besides being a scene of reverence, it has become a destination where families gather to share the holiday spirit.
-Children are delighted by the site of the life-like figures and several couples have gotten engaged at the landmark.
+Children are delighted by the sight of the life-like figures and several couples have gotten engaged at the landmark.

 The creche is on display from the Friday before Thanksgiving through Epiphany in January each year.
 More than a quarter of a million visitors are expected to visit the creche during those few short weeks.